My husband and I have traveled all over the western United States on vintage Harley Davidsons. I want to share a few of our experiences.

 Clothing, of course, will depend on where you're going and the weather.
 The weather on this trip was expected to be partly cloudy to sunny with temperature lows down to 40° at night, and daytime highs in the 70s.
 We were gone for 4 days.

-I wore jeans and a T-shirt, took my leather jacket, a sweatshirt, 2 T-shirts, a long-sleeved button up shirt and a tank top.
+I wore jeans and a T-shirt, took my leather jacket, a sweatshirt, two T-shirts, a long-sleeved button-up shirt and a tank top.
 I bring a pair of leggings to wear under my jeans for warmth or sleeping, also if you need to wash your pants you have something else to put on.